The Convenience and Risks of Cloud Storage

 Legal Jurisdiction Issues

 Depending on the country where the servers storing your data are located, your data may be subject to disclosure under that country's laws.
+For a thorough understanding, books on cloud data protection can be helpful.

 How to Use Cloud Storage Safely